kshitijbhatt/nodeJs-mc-assignments/README.md

 **How to use the assignment-2**
 1. Open the assignments folder
-2. Open the assignment-2 folder
+2. Open the assignment-2 folder (if you use command line you need to write folder name like assingment\-\2)
 3. Run command *node index.js*

 **Known Issue**